bijaydev/bijaydev.github.io/README.md

 ### Diabetes Risk among Women

-This project aims to find relationship between various health indicators and the risk of onset of Diabetes Mellitus in Women.
-A logistic regression classifier model was developed with accuracy 86%.
+This project aims to find the relationship between various health indicators and the risk of onset of Diabetes Mellitus in women.
+A logistic regression model was developed with accuracy of 86%..
 Read more at [here](https://github.com/bijaydev/Diabetes-Risk-among-Women).

 ### A Machine Learning Approach for Automated Segmentation of Retinal Cysts in SD-OCT Images

 In this project, an unsupervised automatic cyst detection and segmentation algorithm for SD-OCT images was developed.
-The developed algorithm has a precision of 76%.
+The developed algorithm uses K-means algorithm for clustering and level set algorithm for the segmentaion and has precision of 76%.

 ## Publications